Tonywuhk/realai.org/frontier/meta-learning.md

 A standard learning architecture can be made more flexible and efficient when its internal dynamics is also learned from data.
 Conceptually, this dynamics learning occurs at a higher level than the learning implemented by the standard architecture, thus falls within the scope of meta-learning.
 When these new architectures are widely used, they will become less "meta" and more closely aligned with advances in architecture design.

 In a standard neural network learning setup, the update rules of how the network's weights can be learned using [gradient descient](https://arxiv.org/abs/1606.04474) or [guided policy search](https://arxiv.org/abs/1606.01885).
-More generally, meta-learning can be applied to [black-box optimizations](https://arxiv.org/abs/1611.03824).
+More generally, meta-learning can be applied to [black-box optimizations](https://arxiv.org/abs/1611.03824), one network can [dynamically generate weights](https://arxiv.org/abs/1609.09106) for another network.

 ## References